Callback Theatre Alumni

 Dan Foster ’79 directed Outside Mullingar at the Hudson Stage Co. in the spring and this summer directed Other Desert Cities at the Nantucket Theatre Workshop.

 Carl Gudenius ‘80 is professor of design in the Department of Theatre & Dance at George Washington University in Washington , DC and heads their graduate program.
 He owns a fabrication shop called Pro-Scenic, Inc. which produces scenery for theatre, television and corporate events.
-In the fall of 2006 he returned to Providence College as a visiting artist and designed scenery for the TDF production of Amadeus.
+Carl returns to Providence College to design for Angell Blackfriars Theatre Mainstage Productions.

 Adrienne Johnson-Lister ’05 is the Managing Director of Santa Monica Repertory Theater, and Stage Manages for AMDA College of the Performing Arts, Los Angeles.
 Highlights of her PC career include calling the inaugural show at the Smith Center for the Arts, and getting to sit in the Red Sox dugout for the filming of Fever Pitch, directed by the Farrelly brothers.